-TNEB (Tamil Nadu Electricity Board) — distribution services now operate through TANGEDCO, rebranded as TNPDCL (Tamil Nadu Power Distribution Corporation Limited) since June 27, 2024.
-All online services — reading checks, bill payment, account summaries — run through tnebnet.org and the official TNEB mobile app.
+TNEB (Tamil Nadu Electricity Board) distribution services now operate through TANGEDCO, rebranded as TNPDCL (Tamil Nadu Power Distribution Corporation Limited) since June 27, 2024.
+All online services — reading checks, bill payment, account summaries — run through the portal and the official mobile app.

 Following the change in state government after the 2026 Tamil Nadu Assembly election, Chief Minister C. Joseph Vijay announced a revised electricity subsidy as one of the new government’s first major welfare decisions, formalized through an order by the Energy (D3) Department, Government of Tamil Nadu.